 Everything needs a home.
 If you organize this way, even if you can’t immediately lay hands on the item you’re looking for, you can at least have a place to start digging.
-Here are some ideas from my book, The Pantry Primer:
+Here are some ideas from my upcoming book, Prepper’s Pantry:

 Every room in the house is fair game.
 There’s no reason that food must only be stored in the kitchen.
 Keep similar items together, for the sake of organization.
 Think about the grocery store – it’s generally easy to find items because similar things are organized together.
 There is a condiment aisle, as cereal aisle, etc. You can apply this principle to your home storage also.

 Beware of extremes in temperature, moisture, and rodents and other pests and store items in the past possible environment for their shelf longevity.

 Here are some places you can store preps: